JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7988 days**.

-And here is a just a random fact -  **The strongest gust of wind was recorded at the Mount Washington Observatory on April 12th, 1934, and measured 231 miles per hour.**.
+And here is a just a random fact -  **One million cloud droplets are needed to make enough water to produce one raindrop.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)